mischov/meeseeks_floki_bench/README.md

 Performance characteristics are different for the `mochiweb_html` parser, but I strongly recommend always using the `html5ever` parser unless you're sure malformed HTML won't be a problem.

+### Setup

+Your OS is probably constantly changing your processor speed (to save energy and reduce heat), which leads to inconsistent results when benchmarking.

+Before running benchmarks, set processors to some fixed speed.
+For Debian instructions on how to do this, see [here](https://wiki.debian.org/HowTo/CpuFrequencyScaling).

+Thanks to [this article](https://medium.com/learn-elixir/speed-up-data-access-in-elixir-842617030514) for pointing this out.

 ## The "Wiki Links" Benchmark

 The scenario tested by "Wiki Links" is simple: select every link from a particular Wikipedia article to other Wikipedia articles.